miquelromero/nes-css-vue/README.md

-# vue-nes-css
+# nes-css-vue

 A Vue 3 component library built on top of the [NES.css](https://nostalgic-css.github.io/NES.css) framework.

 [![Storybook](https://raw.githubusercontent.com/storybookjs/brand/059f152ecfa4e9895380cb0e4a1f48cf80311a69/badge/badge-storybook.svg)](https://6776ff893997214c9ddaa7fc-xtnljuvvgs.chromatic.com/)

-## What is vue-nes-css?
+## What is nes-css-vue?

-`vue-nes-css` is a set of Vue 3 components that leverage the NES.css framework.
+`nes-css-vue` is a set of Vue 3 components that leverage the NES.css framework.
 It is designed to work alongside NES.css, complementing its utility and styling classes with reusable Vue components.

 ## Components